CIABoosting/Change-Patterns-Mapping/README.md

 # Overview
-If you try to reproduce the same experiment of this paper, you should follow the following steps:
+If you try to reproduce the same experiment results in this paper, you should follow the following steps:

 **STEP 1：** Prepare data ( dataset and testdata )